EmenstaNougat/ESP32-BlueJammer/README.md

 ## Want to buy one? - [Don Anon Tech's online-shop](https://datechlabs.com)
-**DIY-PCB:**
+**DIY-PCB:**  "Blue ESP DIY PCB"
-For this one, all you need is just one ESP32-WROOM-32 module and two nRF24 modules.
-Place the hardware, solder the pins and you're ready to flash and use it! :D
+For this one, all you need is listed here:
+Required:
+- ESP32 Dev Module (such as ESP32-WROOM-32U, any ESP32 should work as long as it has the needed pins!)
+- nRF24L01+PA+LNA (2x)
+Additional:
+- TP4056 Charging Module (Micro-USB/Type-C)
+- JST PH 2.0 Connector
+- 3.7V Li-Ion Battery
+- 3rd Antenna: IPEX to SMA-F pigtail
 ![DIY-PCB](https://dwdwpld.pages.dev/ESP32-BlueJammer-DIY-PCB.jpg)
 [Shop](https://datechlabs.com/products/blue-esp-diy-pcb-back-order)

-**PRE-SOLDERED:**
+**PRE-SOLDERED:**  "The Blue ESP"
 This is a finished pre-built ESP32-BlueJammer PCB.
-It is available as "The Blue ESP" ;p
 ![TheBlueESP](https://dwdwpld.pages.dev/TheBlueESP.png)
 [Shop](https://datechlabs.com/products/the-blue-esp-pre-order)